ashvp/Twitter-Analytics/README.md

 Before using this dashboard, ensure you have the following:

 - **Power BI Desktop** installed ([Microsoft website](https://powerbi.microsoft.com/desktop/)).
-- **Twitter Developer API Key** to connect to Twitter's API and retrieve data.
-  - Create a [Twitter Developer account](https://developer.twitter.com/en/apps) and generate API keys.
 - **Basic knowledge of Power BI** for customizations and troubleshooting.

 ---

 ## Data Sources

-The dashboard uses data pulled directly from Twitter via the Twitter API, including:
+The dashboard uses data pulled directly from Twitter DataWorld, including:

 - **User Data**: Information about the Twitter account's followers and user engagement.
 - **Tweets Data**: Data about individual tweets, including likes, retweets, and mentions.